yasammez/nachricht/README.md

   at that if possible.
 * **Serialize and deserialize fast.** There is, of course, a trade-off to be made here: zero-copy formats are insanely fast to decode but force the serializer to pre-compute a lot of pointers.
 If the sending side has less CPU than the receiving side, this isn't optimal.
-Also, pointers take up space on wire (seee above).
+Also, pointers take up space on wire (see above).
 * **Be interpretable without a schema.** This does not mean that there *cannot* be a schema.
 In fact, I encourage you to use one.
 However, schema evolution and discovery are much simpler when schemas are optional.
 * **Have a human-readable representation.** Interacting with the format should be as easy as `curl | jq` for